valory-xyz/docs/docs/protocol/life_cycle_of_a_service.md

 ### Finished Registration

-This state is reached once all the available slots for agent instances are filled and is waiting for the service owner to continue transiting to the next state.
+All agent instance slots have been filled.
+Waiting for the service owner to continue deploying the service.

 **Available actions:**